 The CHEVRONS on HELLY HANSEN clothing is part of their branding, protected by registered trademarks …

 If you're thinking of making BRUSCHETTE, watch out!
-Maretti has trademarked registered the shape of its "distinctive" Bruschette throughout Europe, so no‐one can make Bruschette bread that looks anything like this … EVER!
+Maretti has trademarked registered the shape of its "distinctive" Bruschette throughout Europe, so no‐one can make Bruschette bread that looks anything like this perfectly normal slice of bread … EVER!

 Before settling on the RED TAB, Levi's was toying with a few other colours, and trademark registered all of them …

 The HARIBO Goldbear (jelly bear) has recently been registered as a 3D trademark.

 Evolution of NIKE's Pay‐off line:

 DO IT RIGHT.

 Still not quite there.